microsoft/playwright/docs/development/click.md

     </script>
     ```

-    We wait for the element to be visible before clicking.
+    Playwright waits for the element to be visible before clicking.

   - Element is animating in.